njayp/ophis/docs/schema.md

 	}
 }

-// generate schema for a our object aJsonObjSchema, err := jsonschema.For[SomeJsonObject](nil) if err != nil {
+// generate schema for our object aJsonObjSchema, err := jsonschema.For[SomeJsonObject](nil) if err != nil {
 	// do something better than this in prod